The construction industry has the highest percentage of electrical fatalities out of all industries.

 While electricity is a crucial component in a construction project’s success, it poses a risk of harmful shock, horrific burns or fatal electrocution.
 These accidents can occur when workers come into contact with power lines, wiring, transformers or other electrical machinery.

-Fortunately, there are steps that companies can take to minimize the dangers:
+Fortunately, there are steps that companies can take to minimize the dangers.
+The following are eight tips on how to improve electrical safety in the construction industry:

-Conduct a risk assessment — Conduct a risk assessment survey of the worksite before operations begin.
+- Proper risk assessment and planning — Conduct a risk assessment survey of the worksite before operations begin.
 This will help identify hazards that can compromise electrical safety and allow you to come up with solutions accordingly.

 The assessment will also help your team develop a plan on how to lay out electrical infrastructure with safety in mind.
-The plan should indicate where and how electrical equipment will be placed and how the wiring will be done.
+A plan will indicate where and how electrical equipment will be placed and how the wiring will be done.

-Use circuit breakers and voltage regulators — Emergencies can occur in case of a power surge, short-circuit or other electrical issue.
+- Use circuit breakers and voltage regulators — Even with all the planning and precautions, emergencies can occur in case of a power surge, short-circuit or any other electrical issue.
 That’s why it’s essential to have circuit breakers and voltage regulators to cut off power during such situations.

-The ability to regulate or shut down power supply on time during a crisis can avert catastrophic damage.
+The ability to regulate or shut down power supply on time during a crisis can avert catastrophic damage and loss of life on a site.

-While overall safety is a significant concern in the construction industry, electrical dangers can be contained if the right measures are implemented.
+While overall safety is a significant concern in the construction industry, electrical safety can be contained if the right measures are implemented.

 BGES Group, located in Larchmont, N.Y. are New York Construction Insurance Specialists that represent 50+ companies and all the BEST general & umbrella liability programs!
 We offer every coverage you need including property, builders risk, inland marine, general liability, umbrella liability, auto, bid & performance bonds, workers’ compensation, N.Y.S. disability and group health.
 We are extremely responsive, responsible, trustworthy, fast, minimize your insurance headaches, we don’t charge ridiculous policy or service fees and when you call, text or email, whatever time of day, even weekends, we are ARE THERE to help YOU!